damiendart/robotinaponcho/static_src/notes/development-environment.md

       default search engine to DuckDuckGo, and hide all the junk from the new tab screen.
 I also sign in to my Firefox account to get my bookmarks and whatnot.
+    - To handle Terraform secrets, find and copy over any existing GnuPG bits-and-pieces (as far as I can tell, all you need is _pubring.gpg_, _secring.gpg_, and _trustdb.gpg_).
     - Set the terminal font to [Iosevka][5].
     - Install [JetBrains Toolbox][6] and use it to install PhpStorm.
     - Install [Steam][7].